Abandoned & Little-Known Airfields:

 It depicted the field as having a 3,300' unpaved runway.

-depicted the single southwest/northeast runway on the southeast side of the racetrack,
+A January-March 1969 aerial view (from the Maricopa County Flood Control District) depicted Turf Paradise Airfield's single southwest/northeast runway on the southeast side of the racetrack,

-along with a number a small general aviation aircraft parked at the southwest end of the field.
+along with at least 9 small general aviation aircraft parked at the southwest end of the field.

 It depicted Turf Paradise as having a 3,000' unpaved runway.